Tower Air Flight 41: Accident

 Only five seconds after the flight engineer's callout and just before reaching 80 kn (according to the captain in a post accident interview), the aircraft began to veer to the left of the runway centerline.
-At this time an unidentified crew member said "watch it.
+At this time an unidentified crew member said "Watch it.
 Watch it."
-The captain responded by applying a left rudder input and attempted to steer the aircraft to the right by using the tiller, neither of which worked.
+The captain responded by applying right rudder input and attempted to steer the aircraft to the right by using the tiller, neither of which worked.
 At 11:37:37 the captain rejected the takeoff: